MartsyniukOlena/recipes-website/README.md

 __Images__

 Several static image are used on the website(three images depicting food and spices for carousel, a default image for recipes if the user doesn't upload their, placeholder for Club page, logo and favicon).
-Users can add images for thier recipes.
+Users can add images for their recipes.

 __Fonts__